Global Asset Allocation Perspectives

 Global economic themes that are most likely to influence our views on portfolio asset allocation over the next 12-to-18 months.

-Artificial intelligence (A.I.) will remain a central theme
+Artificial intelligence (A.I.) remains a central theme

 Asset allocation perspectives